Fear Factor: MTV reboot (2017–2018)

+Fox reboot (2026)

+On May 12, 2025, it was announced that Fear Factor would be revived by Fox, titled Fear Factor: House of Fear.
+In addition to extreme stunts, this incarnation of the series will incorporate a social element, in which contestants live in a house together after being dropped in a remote location.
+The revival is expected to premiere on January 14, 2026.
+Johnny Knoxville will serve as host.

 Show format

 Original format (2001–2012)

 The show begins with an introduction from the narrator and this is one most commonly used:

 Before the contestants are introduced (and at the half-way point of a two-hour special), Rogan presents a verbal disclaimer.
 The wording has changed with certain versions, but this is one most commonly used: